Accelerated Undergraduate/Graduate Degree Program

 Virginia Tech Admissions

 Students should apply through the Virginia Tech Graduate School's online application process.

-Students applying for the accelerated undergraduate/graduate program are eligible for graduate application fee waivers from the Virginia Tech Graduate School.
+Students applying to graduate school may be eligible for an application fee waiver from the Virginia Tech Graduate School if they meet certain criteria.
 Read more about this process here.

 Coordinating Between Two Departments

 Applicants must work with the graduate coordinator of SBES as well as the undergraduate advisor in his/her "home" department in order to choose the courses which will be double-counted.

 Acceptance into the program allows the student to "double-count" up to 12 hours of graduate-level coursework, which is chosen in advance and taken during the senior year.
 All double-counted courses must be at the 5000-level or higher.